 So then our original Qts equation, when the amplifier is connected to a loudspeaker, becomes:

 Qts‘ = (Qms • Qes‘) / (Qms + Qes‘)

 As Qes‘ gets smaller, Qts gets smaller.
 This means an improved damping factor and more control.

 Looking again at the Qes‘ equation,

 Qes‘ = Qes • ((Rvc + Rs) / Rvc)

 We see that as Rs gets smaller, Qes‘ gets smaller.

 Therefore, as the amplifier’s output impedance decreases, Q decreases and damping factor increases.

 Let’s further our understanding with an example.
-We’ll use the Dayton Audio RS225-8 (link to compare prices at select retailers) 8-ohm 8″ woofer. as our example here.
+We’ll use the Dayton Audio RS225-8 (link to check the price on Amazon) 8-ohm 8″ woofer. as our example here.

 A few of the important T/S parameters of the RS225-8 are: